mateusz-sz/events-service/README.md

 Now everything should be working.
 The frontend React app is listening on `localhost:3000`.
 From there you can create events.
+The Node.js backend app is listening on `localhost:8080` and the database on `localhost:5432`.

 # Running tests